nicklockwood/layout/README.md

 ## Installation

+The latest built binary of LayoutTool is included in the project, and you can just drag-and-drop it to install.

-To install LayoutTool using CocoaPods, add the following to the top of your Podfile:
+To automatically install LayoutTool into your project using CocoaPods, add the following to your Podfile:

-	source 'git@github.schibsted.io:Rocket/cocoapod-specs.git'

-Then, add the following to the list of pod dependencies:

 	pod 'Layout/CLI'